thestackcollective/curriculum-site/job_seekers/index.md

 ### Slack
 Join  the following Slack communities:
-- `#employment-round-one`: A channel for folks looking for their first job out of Turing
+- `#employment-round-one`: A channel for folks looking for their first job out of TheStackCollective
-- `#employment-commons`: A channel for any alumni on the job search (could be their second, third, etc. job out of Turing)
+- `#employment-commons`: A channel for any alumni on the job search (could be their second, third, etc. job out of TheStackCollective)
 - `#employment-salaries`: A channel for alumni to share transparency around their job hunt and offers
-- `#events`: A channel for announcements around events in the Turing community, including opportunities to audit classes as alumni
+- `#events`: A channel for announcements around events in the TheStackCollective community, including opportunities to audit classes as alumni

 ### Events & Calendar
 The Graduate Services Events Calendar provides information for upcoming group check-ins, guest speakers, and any additional events for job seekers.